tanutapi/dart_meteor/README.md

 # A Meteor DDP library for Dart/Flutter developers.

-This library make connection between meteor backend and flutter app easily.
+This library makes a connection between the Meteor backend and the Flutter app simply.
 Design to work seamlessly with StreamBuilder and FutureBuilder.

 ## Usage

 A simple usage example:

-First create an instance of MeteorClient in global scope so that it can be use anywhere in your project.
+First, create an instance of MeteorClient in your app global scope so that it can be used anywhere in your project.

 ```dart
 import 'package:flutter/material.dart';